Sapiens International (NASDAQ:SPNS) Rating Lowered to C+ at TheStreet

-TheStreet cut shares of Sapiens International (NASDAQ:SPNS – Get Rating) from a b- rating to a c+ rating in a research report report published on Wednesday morning, TheStreetRatingsTable reports.
+Sapiens International (NASDAQ:SPNS – Get Rating) was downgraded by investment analysts at TheStreet from a “b-” rating to a “c+” rating in a report released on Wednesday, TheStreetRatingsTable reports.

-SPNS has been the subject of several other reports.
-Citigroup lowered their target price on Sapiens International from $27.00 to $25.00 and set a buy rating for the company in a research note on Monday, August 8th.
-StockNews.com downgraded Sapiens International from a strong-buy rating to a buy rating in a research note on Thursday, July 21st.
-Finally, Needham & Company LLC cut their target price on shares of Sapiens International from $32.00 to $30.00 and set a buy rating on the stock in a report on Thursday, August 4th.
-One investment analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of Hold and an average price target of $30.00.
+SPNS has been the subject of a number of other research reports.
+Needham & Company LLC reduced their price objective on Sapiens International from $32.00 to $30.00 and set a “buy” rating for the company in a research note on Thursday, August 4th.
+Citigroup cut their price target on Sapiens International from $27.00 to $25.00 and set a “buy” rating for the company in a research note on Monday, August 8th.
+Finally, StockNews.com lowered Sapiens International from a “strong-buy” rating to a “buy” rating in a research note on Thursday, July 21st.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Sapiens International presently has a consensus rating of “Hold” and an average price target of $30.00.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in SPNS.
-UBS Group AG grew its position in Sapiens International by 577.2% during the 2nd quarter.
-UBS Group AG now owns 324,869 shares of the technology company’s stock worth $7,859,000 after purchasing an additional 276,894 shares in the last quarter.
-Millennium Management LLC grew its position in Sapiens International by 501.7% during the 2nd quarter.
-Millennium Management LLC now owns 302,028 shares of the technology company’s stock worth $7,306,000 after purchasing an additional 251,831 shares in the last quarter.
-Renaissance Technologies LLC grew its position in Sapiens International by 15.1% during the 2nd quarter.
-Renaissance Technologies LLC now owns 789,903 shares of the technology company’s stock worth $19,108,000 after purchasing an additional 103,412 shares in the last quarter.
-Royce & Associates LP acquired a new stake in shares of Sapiens International during the 2nd quarter valued at $1,839,000.
-Finally, Jane Street Group LLC boosted its stake in shares of Sapiens International by 240.1% during the 1st quarter.
-Jane Street Group LLC now owns 68,787 shares of the technology company’s stock valued at $1,747,000 after buying an additional 48,564 shares during the period.
+Large investors have recently bought and sold shares of the company.
+Crawford Investment Counsel Inc. increased its stake in Sapiens International by 0.9% during the 1st quarter.
+Crawford Investment Counsel Inc. now owns 216,005 shares of the technology company’s stock worth $5,484,000 after buying an additional 1,860 shares in the last quarter.
+Daiwa Securities Group Inc. boosted its holdings in shares of Sapiens International by 10.9% during the 1st quarter.
+Daiwa Securities Group Inc. now owns 28,349 shares of the technology company’s stock worth $720,000 after purchasing an additional 2,781 shares during the last quarter.
+FinTrust Capital Advisors LLC boosted its holdings in shares of Sapiens International by 51.4% during the 2nd quarter.
+FinTrust Capital Advisors LLC now owns 4,210 shares of the technology company’s stock worth $109,000 after purchasing an additional 1,430 shares during the last quarter.
+ARK Investment Management LLC boosted its holdings in shares of Sapiens International by 4.0% during the 2nd quarter.
+ARK Investment Management LLC now owns 88,992 shares of the technology company’s stock worth $2,254,000 after purchasing an additional 3,416 shares during the last quarter.
+Finally, Martingale Asset Management L P boosted its holdings in shares of Sapiens International by 2.1% during the 1st quarter.
+Martingale Asset Management L P now owns 33,550 shares of the technology company’s stock worth $853,000 after purchasing an additional 704 shares during the last quarter.
 26.02% of the stock is currently owned by hedge funds and other institutional investors.

 About Sapiens International